June 2025

 Close-up view of the cutting head of a shearing clipper.
 The cutting blades are coated in a thick layer of fleece and faecal matter, giving the tool a dirty and well-used appearance.
 The focus is sharp on the cutting head, while the background shows Charlie holding the tool is blurred.

-Charlie showed me the difference between his two shearing blades, one wider than the other.
+Charlie showed me the difference between his two shearing blades, one of which was wider than the other.

 Cose-up view of the cutting head of an electric hedge trimmer.
 The cutting blades are heavily coated with shearing debris, giving it a dirty and worn appearance.
 The overall impression is one of a tool that has seen significant use.

-Scent is such a wonderful experience when your traumatised numb, I foccused on scent in my garden to help me heal latent trauma.
+Scent is such a wonderful experience when you're traumatised numb, I focused on scent in my garden to help me heal latent trauma.

 1st